Kidnapped (novel): Plot

-David awakens, bound hand and foot, in the hold of the ship, and learns that per arrangement with David's uncle the captain plans to sell him into slavery in the Carolinas.
+David awakens, bound hand and foot, in the hold of the ship, and learns that per arrangement with David's uncle, the captain plans to sell him into indentured servitude in the Carolinas.
 But the ship encounters contrary winds, which drive her back toward Scotland.
 Fog-bound near the Hebrides, they strike a small boat.
-All of the small boat's crew are killed except one man, Alan Breck Stewart, who is brought on board and offers Hoseason a large sum of money to drop him off on the mainland.
-David later overhears the crew plotting to kill Alan and take all his money.
-David and Alan barricade themselves in the roundhouse, where Alan kills the murderous Shuan, and David wounds Hoseason.
-Five of the crew members are killed outright, and the rest refuse to continue fighting.
+All of the small boat's crew are killed except one man, Allan Breck Stewart, who is brought on board and offers Hoseason a large sum of money to drop him off on the mainland.
+David later overhears the crew plotting to kill Alan instead.
+David and Alan barricade themselves in the roundhouse, where Alan kills the murderous helmsman and David wounds Hoseason.
+Alan then demonstrates his superior fighting skills as he easily kills five more men and intimidates the remaining crew into backing down.

 Hoseason has no choice but to give Alan and David passage back to the mainland.
 David tells his tale to Alan, who in turn states that his birthplace, Appin, is under the tyrannical administration of Colin Roy of Glenure, the King's factor and a Campbell.
 Alan, who is a Jacobite agent and wears a French uniform, vows that should he find the "Red Fox" he will kill him.

 The Covenant tries to negotiate a difficult channel without a proper chart or pilot and is soon driven aground on the notorious Torran Rocks.
 David and Alan are separated in the confusion, with David being washed ashore on the isle of Erraid, near Mull, while Alan and the surviving crew row to safety on that same island.
 David spends a few days alone in the wild before getting his bearings.

 David learns that his new friend has survived, and David has two encounters with beggarly guides: one who attempts to stab him with a knife, and another who is blind but an excellent shot with a pistol.
 David soon reaches Torosay, where he is ferried across the river, receives further instructions from Alan's friend Neil Roy McRob, and later meets a catechist who takes the lad to the mainland.

 As he continues his journey, David encounters none other than the Red Fox, Colin Roy Campbell himself, who is accompanied by a lawyer, a servant, and a sheriff's officer.
 When David stops the Campbell man to ask him for directions, a hidden sniper kills the King's hated agent.